uwdata/color-naming-in-different-languages/model/README.md

 # Model

 This folder contains the calculations and models we made about colors and color names.

 ## Color Calculations (without color names)
-The "color_info_pre_naming" has data color spaces and color bins that will be used in later steps once we have color names.
+The "color_info_pre_naming/" folder has data color spaces and color bins that will be used in later steps once we have color names.

 Created by:
 - The scripts in: 00_pre-processing-colors